location of Disk Journals on separate DASD devices from database files

 Issue/Introduction

-We are using EMC DASD.
-Our application files and journals file are located on different logical devices to minimize I/O contention, based on recommendations made by CA long ago.
+Using EMC DASD, the application and journal files are located on different logical devices to minimize I/O contention, based on recommendations made by IDMS support long ago.
 The application files are SMS managed.

 With the new DASD is this still required?
-We are considering renaming and relocating our journal files to the same DASD as the application files.
+The plan is to rename and relocate the journal files to the same DASD as the application files.

-If you see an increase in the length of time for I/O waits after the change it may be due to some level of contention.
-We doubt that it would be measurable.
+If there is an increase in the length of time for I/O waits after the change, it may be due to some level of contention.
+It is unlikely to be measurable.